 - 7.1.
 Where internet banking arrangements are made with any bank, the RFO shall be appointed as the Service Administrator.
 The bank mandate agreed by the Council shall identify 2 councillors who will be authorised to approve transactions on those accounts.
 Payments are only to be made in accordance with the approved payment process. - 7.2.
 All authorised signatories shall have access to view the council's bank accounts online. - 7.3.
-No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.3.7.4.
-Online payments will be made in accordance with the Councils payment process. - 7.4.
-The Service Administrator shall set up all items due for payment online.
-A list of payments for approval, together with copies of the relevant invoices, shall be sent [by email] to [two] authorised signatories. - 7.5.
-In the prolonged absence of the Service Administrator shall set up any payments due before the return of the Service Administrator. - 7.6.
-Two [councillors who are] authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system.
+No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
+Online payments will be made in accordance with the Councils payment process. - 7.5.
+Evidence shall be retained showing which members approved the payment online and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes. - 7.6.
+A full list of all payments made in a month shall be provided to the next council meeting. - 7.7.
+With the approval of the Council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are signed/approved online by two authorised members.
+The approval of the use of each variable direct debit shall be reviewed by the Council at least every two years.